What makes live streaming risky for children and young people?

 Use webcam and devices in public spaces.
 As young people develop, they often seek more privacy and autonomy in both their online and offline world.
 However, it’s important to consider whether children are developmentally ready to be left unsupervised using devices.
 Young children do not have reasoning skills to keep themselves safe independently, especially when overpowered by the intelligence and manipulation of offenders.
 A known risk factor is when children use live streaming platforms in their bedroom or bathrooms unsupervised.
 Therefore, it’s important that if primary aged children are using apps with any communication function that they are being supervised by an adult and are not in a private space.

 Privacy and safety settings - If your child is using an app with a live streaming function go through the privacy and safety settings together, setting them to make sure only the friends they know in ‘real life’ can view their profile.
-You can read our guides on some of the popular apps.

 Be wary of requests to chat in private – Offenders may try and move children from a public area of an app to a private area to have conversations that are likely to be less moderated.
 Remind your child to be wary of people they meet online who want to chat to them in a private away from other people.